By Paul Abok, Program Officer – Advocacy and Communications, PAL Network

-Kigali, Rwanda, hosted the 2024 Africa Foundational Learning Exchange #FLEX2024, a transformative meeting aimed at improving foundational learning across the continent.
+Rwanda, hosted the 2024 Africa Foundational Learning Exchange #FLEX2024, a transformative meeting with the aim of improving foundational learning across the continent.
 Held at the iconic Kigali Convention Center (KCC), #FLEX2024 hosted over 500 delegates, including 22 Ministers of Education and government representatives from 34 African countries.
-The vibrant atmosphere was alive with animated discussions, and a collective commitment to addressing the pressing challenges of foundational learning in Africa.
+The atmosphere at the KCC was filled with animated conversations, and a collective commitment to addressing the pressing challenges of foundational learning in Africa.

-On the first day of #FLEX2024, Armando Ali, CEO of the PAL Network, featured in the panel discussion, “We Measure What We Value and We Value What We Measure: Progress in Foundational Learning Assessments Nationally and Internationally.”
-His presentation spotlighted the PAL Network’s 19 years of work in basic reading and math assessments, rooted in the network’s citizen-led, household-based approach.
+On the first day of #FLEX2024, Armando Ali, CEO of the PAL Network, participated in a panel session titled “We Measure What We Value and We Value What We Measure: Progress in Foundational Learning Assessments Nationally and Internationally.”
+He highlighted PAL Network’s 19-year journey in improving foundational literacy and numeracy (FLN) outcomes and shared insights on how PAL members are measuring and tracking progress in FLN through household-based, citizen-led assessments.

-Armando discussed the PAL Network assessments, which at their initial phases invoked the critical question, “Are our children learning?”—a question that was posed well before the SDG 2030 agenda.
-He explained how early citizen-led assessments exposed a worrying reality: children were going to school, but they were not acquiring basic reading and math skills.
-This issue, now referred to as the “learning crisis” or “learning poverty,” is still a major challenge and underscores the need for robust data to track foundational learning outcomes for both in-school and out-of-school children.
+He discussed the evolution of network’s citizen-led assessments, which at the beginning invoked the important question, “Are our children learning?”—a question that was posed well before the SDG 2030 agenda.
+He explained how early citizen-led assessments exposed a worrying reality that children were going to school, but they were not acquiring basic reading and math skills.
+This issue, now referred to as, among others, “the learning crisis” or “learning poverty,” is still a major challenge and underscores the need for robust data to track foundational learning outcomes for both in-school and out-of-school children.

-He also introduced the PAL Network’s upcoming large-scale assessments—ICAN (International Common Assessment of Numeracy) and ICAR (International Common Assessment of Reading), scheduled for 2025, which will be conducted by PAL member organizations across 15 countries.
-These assessments, aligned with the Global Proficiency Framework and mapped to the SDG 4.1.1a indicator, are designed to generate nationally representative, comparable data for accountability and action in addressing foundational learning outcomes.
+Armando also introduced the PAL Network’s upcoming large-scale assessments—ICAN (International Common Assessment of Numeracy) and ICAR (International Common Assessment of Reading), scheduled for 2025, which will be conducted by PAL Network member organizations across 15 countries.
+These assessments, aligned with the Global Proficiency Framework and mapped to the SDG 4.1.1a indicator, are designed to generate nationally representative, comparable data for accountability and action in addressing foundational learning outcomes in the Global South.

 The official opening, held on the second day, was graced by Her Excellency Mrs. Jeannette Kagame, the First Lady of the Republic of Rwanda.
 In her keynote address, she passionately emphasized the urgency of addressing foundational learning gaps, noting that “reading and comprehension of simple texts is still an issue for 9 out of 10 children aged 10 and below in the majority of African countries.”